web-platform-tests/rfcs/rfcs/address_space_overrides.md

 ### Browser changes

-A new command-line flag (or a collection thereof) is added to each browser (it need not be uniform, though that would certainly help with implementation) that allows overriding the address space derived from specific IP addresses.
-For
+A new configuration surface is added to each browser (it need not be uniform, though that would certainly help with implementation) that allows overriding the address space derived from specific IP addresses.
+For example, this could be a command-line flag:
-example:

 ```sh
 --test-override-address-space=127.1.0.0/16:private,127.2.0.0/16:public